 But they are also adept at boomeranging back into kid mode.
 Sleepovers allow them to let their hair down and forget about the stresses and worries of school.

-I’ve broken this list into the main elements you need to cover.
+I’ve broken this list of fun sleepover ideas into the main elements you need to cover.
 Pick and choose from each to create a plan that works for you and your teen.

 1. PIZZA IS PERFECT